mmazitov/reward-performance/README.md

-<h1 align="center">Creatic Website</h1>
+<h1 align="center">Reward Performance</h1>

 ## 🎯 About

-Reward Repformance is a web-based application designed to facilitate employee recognition.
+Reward Performance is a web-based application designed to facilitate employee recognition.
 The system enables users to recognize a colleague through intuitive forms that capture recipient details along with a personalized message.

 ## 🛠 Tech Stack